Washington (state): Population

 In 2020, Washington's proportion of residents under the age of five was 5.7%, 21.8% under 18, and 16.3% 65 or older.

+According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 25,211 homeless people in Washington.
+Data from a 2023 study was released by the Washington State Office of Superintendent of Public Instruction (OSPI) which recorded 42,436 students in the state as meeting a variety of definitions to be described as homeless, affecting 3.8% of the student population.
+A 2022-2023 report undertaken by a national, homeless advocacy group known as Schoolhouse Connections, listed 13,876 babies and toddlers as experiencing a form of homelessness, or approximately above 4% of the state's population in the age group.

 Four-fifths of the state's population identifies as White or European American.
 Washington has some of the largest Native American and Asian populations among states in the U.S.; the state also has a small proportion of African Americans.
 Washington's Hispanic community began growing rapidly in the late 20th century.
 In 2018, the top countries of origin for Washington's immigrants were Mexico, India, China, the Philippines and Vietnam.
 There are 29 federally recognized Native American tribes in the state, mostly in Western Washington, and other unrecognized groups.

-According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 25,211 homeless people in Washington.
-Data from a 2023 study was released by the Washington State Office of Superintendent of Public Instruction (OSPI) which recorded 42,436 students in the state as meeting a variety of definitions to be described as homeless, affecting 3.8% of the student population.

 The racial composition of Washington's population as of the 2020 census was:

 Race and Hispanic origin of Washington by county, showing race by color, and then breaking down non-Hispanic and Hispanic origin by color tone.
 The county population is shown by size and by the label.
 The same data on the map below shows non-Hispanic and Hispanic origin first and then breaks that down by race using color tone.

 The same race and origin data as above, but the Hispanic origin is grouped first, then by race.
 The first emphasizes the racial diversity of people of Hispanic origin, while the second grouping gives a clearer indication of the total Hispanic population.